PhyloAcc is a mix of Python and C++ code with dependencies for each. As such, we do not support building from source as dependency

 Even though an envrionment has been created, to install software or run software you've already installed in it you must activate it:

-conda activate phyloacc-env
+mamba activate phyloacc-env

 You might notice that your command prompt changes based on which environment you have activated.
 If you ever wish to exit an environment,

-simply type conda deactivate
+simply type mamba deactivate

 .